 Employee Onboarding Best Practices

 Socialization is one of the most important activities during onboarding.
 An assignment of an internal mentor, managerial or peer-to-peer support can allow the new employee to adjust to her role better.
 “Buddy programs are sometimes used to provide additional, informal support to new employees.”
 Buddies are employees with enough experience and willingness to share time with the newcoming employee.
 There can be multiple buddies for a new hire, even virtual ones.
 Journey app by Vibons, during its 90-day-onboarding program, helps match the new hire with virtual onboarding buddies.
-The app directs the manager in finding the right person(s) for the new hire by asking the right questions and makes sure the system works flawlessly.
+The app directs the manager in finding the right person(s) for the new hire by asking the right questions and making sure the system works flawlessly.

 Follow-ups are an important component of the onboarding process as well.
 Given the fact that it takes approximately eight months for an employee to become fully productive, regular and scheduled follow-ups should be fitted into the onboarding.
 They can be functional, as the completion of enrollment in a benefits plan or managerial, such as scheduling a meeting within the first “30 days to discuss how the job is matching with the employee’s initial expectations.
 The most effective onboarding activities take place over an extended period of time with regularly scheduled follow-ups that provide opportunities to check in with the employee and provide support as needed”.